 In the App Store, you are restricted to just 100 characters and that is pretty less when compared to SEO that allows you to produce enough content to rank for thousands of keywords.

 So you need to choose your characters wisely.

 Make sure you use your full allocation of character and avoid targeting unnecessary search terms.

 And what should an ideal keyword have?

 High traffic volume but low competition.
 It should be a good volume-competition trade-off but must match the search intent of your ideal app user.

 It is a glaringly obvious fact that the number of downloads of your app will impact its ranking- not only in the App Store but also Play Store.
 The faster the rate of downloads of your app increases, the faster it climbs the charts.

-Apple is more interested in providing the users with great experience than how well-optimised your app description is.
+Apple is more interested in providing the users with a great experience than how well-optimized your app description is.
 Apple primarily focuses on download velocity.
 An app released a month ago might have fewer total downloads than older apps; it can still rank strongly if it is being downloaded more frequently.

 4) Positive Ratings